4 March, 2025

 What’s next?

 If all is well, keep on keeping on!
-If not, don’t fret – we’ve all been there.
+If not, don’t fret we’ve all been there.
 Not only can you speak to a nurse or counsellor, but we urge you to reach out to friends or family.
 If you want to learn more or even just grab some info for your partner, both public and private clinics offer educational services.
 We recommend you get screened after every new partner, or at least every three to six months.
-If you’ve had unsafe sex or just have your suspicions, the only risk is not knowing!
-Last but not least, wrapping it before tapping it isn’t the only thing that keeps sex healthy and safe, it also means that you and your partner(s) give and receive consent!
+If you’ve had unprotected sex or are experiencing any new symptoms, the only risk is not knowing!
+Last but not least, wrapping it before tapping it isn’t the only thing that keeps sex healthy and safe — you and your partner(s) must also give and receive consent!

-Editor’s Note: This article was originally published on 2 March, 2016, and was updated by Ines Fung on 11 September, 2018.
+Editor’s Note: This article was originally published in March 2016, and was most recently updated in March 2025 by Veena Raghunath, with thanks to Ines Fung for her contribution.

 Back to top